AliAlsarraf98/SMART-CONTRACT/README.md

 - Run this command and make sure it pass so you know that eveything now is working `npx hardhat test`

+## TO DEPLOY TO TESTNET

+- Run this command
+  `npx hardhat --netwrok [NETWORK-NAME-HERE] run scripts/[SCRIPT-FILE-NAME-HERE]` for example in my case it is
+  `npx hardhat --network rinkeby run scripts/2_deploy_Greeter.sol.js`